kekae304/kekae304/README.md

 👋 Hi there, thanks for stopping by

 - 🔭 I’m currently working towards my Bachelor's of Engineering in Electrical Engineering.
-- 👯 I’m looking for Electrical and Computer Engineering related internships.
 - ⚡ Fun fact: I like to play basketball and read in my spare time.
 - 💬 Ask me about my projects or click [here](https://erionkeka.com) to learn more!
 - 📫 You can reach me here -> kekae@mcmaster.ca